tarikbir/GezginZeplin/README.md

 # GezginZeplin
-A zeppelin traveling through cities with a nonsense, illogical algorithm.
+A zeppelin flying through cities with a nonsense, illogical, brain-damaging algorithm.

++ Dijkstra's path finding algorithm
++ Using Windows Forms as GUI.
++ File I/O.
++ Object oriented programming with C#.